nlpaueb/edgar-crawler/README.md

 # EDGAR-CRAWLER
 Crawl and fetch all publicly-traded companies annual reports from [SEC's EDGAR](https://www.sec.gov/edgar.shtml) database.

-`edgar-crawler` is a an optimized toolkit that retrieves textual information from financial reports, such as 10-K, 10-Q or 8-K filings.
+`edgar-crawler` is an optimized toolkit that retrieves textual information from financial reports, such as 10-K, 10-Q or 8-K filings.

 More specifically, it can:
-- Crawl and download financial reports for each publicly-traded company, for specified years
+- Crawl and download financial reports for each publicly-traded company, for specified years, through the `edgar_crawler.py` module.
-- Extract and clean specific text sections, such as Risk Factors, MD&A, and others. **Currently, we only support extraction of 10-K filings (i.e., annual reports).**
+- Extract and clean specific text sections, such as Risk Factors, MD&A, and others, through the `extract_items.py` module. **Currently, we only support extraction of 10-K filings (i.e., annual reports).**

 The toolkit's purpose is to speed up research and experiments that rely on financial information, as they are widely seen in the research literature of economics, finance, business and management.